Support Intelligent, In-Depth, Trustworthy Journalism.

 Frances Kai-Hwa Wang

 Leave your feedback

-Editor’s note: We’ve corrected that story of the The Syed Family Xmas Eve Game Night centers on a Muslim Pakistani American woman that brings her Puerto Rican partner home.
+Correction: We’ve corrected this piece to reflect that the story of The Syed Family Xmas Eve Game Night centers on a Muslim Pakistani American woman who brings her Puerto Rican partner home.

 When Rebecca Bunch (Rachel Bloom) walked into love interest Josh Chan’s (Vincent Rodriguez III) home for Thanksgiving dinner on “Crazy Ex-Girlfriend” in 2015, the event was heralded by Asian American audiences as the first time a Filipino American Thanksgiving was depicted on television.
 Filipino American actors were cast as family and friends, and favorite Filipino American dishes like dinuguan were prepared.